Parochial Church Council

 The PCC

-The ex officio members are the Incumbent, who is usually the Chair, Licensed Clergy and Lay Ministers, plus the eight Churchwardens (two for each church) and Deanery Synod members.
+The ex officio members are the Incumbent, who is usually the Chair, Licensed Clergy and Lay Ministers, plus the Churchwardens and Deanery Synod members.

 Plus we can have up to six elected members.
 This number is related to the number of Parish members on the Church Electoral Roll.
 One is nominated by each Local Church Council and two may be nominated by anyone on the Church Electoral Roll.
 Their term is for a period of one year, but they can stand again each year.